AbleCorp/ablecpu/README.md

 ## License

-The entirety of the the code is licensed under the MIT license.
+The entirety of the the code is licensed under the GPLv3 license.